-- A. Provide a description of relevant partnerships and relationships and how they may be involved in the scope or content of the Gilman Global Food Security Seminar, if applicable. - B. Provide a brief statement on the preferred month(s) and date(s) for the proposed Gilman Global Food Security Seminar between April 1, 2023 June 30, 2023, held on a Thursday and Friday. - C. Provide a description of the program design which includes: - a.
+- A. Provide a description of relevant partnerships and relationships and how they may be involved in the scope or content of the Gilman Critical and Emerging Technology Seminar, if applicable. - B. Provide a brief statement on the preferred month(s) and date(s) for the proposed Gilman Critical and Emerging Technology Seminar between April 1, 2025 August 31, 2025.

+- C. Provide a description of the program design which includes: - a.
 Overall approach to the seminar content and delivery. - b.
-A description of at least two industry site visits and their contributions to the seminar objectives, and the seminar location's relevance as a knowledge hub for the topic proposed.
+The theme or subtheme(s) (within the overarching theme of emerging technology) - c.
+A description of at least three industry site visits and their contributions to the seminar objectives, and the seminar location's relevance as a knowledge hub for the topic proposed.
 The industry site visits must include substantial activities and interactions focused on developing participants' career skills, industry knowledge, and/or leadership abilities.
-Industry site visits that are merely tours will not be allowed. - c.
-A description of an opening dinner and networking opportunity for participants on Thursday night.
-Speakers, staff from the industry site visit locations, and other local industry leaders should be invited as appropriate. - d.
+Industry site visits that are merely tours will not be allowed. - d.
+A description of an opening dinner and networking opportunity for participants on Wednesday night.
+Speakers, staff from the industry site visit locations, and other local industry leaders should be invited as appropriate. - e.
 A description of a dinner and cultural activity planned for participants on Friday night.
-This more informal event should encourage further relationship building among participants. - D. A description of creative/no cost ways to include interested undergraduate students, graduate students, faculty, staff, and administrators in the seminar.
+This more informal event should encourage further relationship building among participants.